History of Easter Island: Destruction of society and population

-In December 1862, Peruvian slave raiders struck Easter Island.
-Violent abductions continued for several months, eventually capturing or killing around 1500 men and women, about half of the island's population.
-International protests erupted, escalated by Bishop Florentin-Étienne Jaussen of Tahiti.
+Disaster arrived in the 1860s when Peruvian slavers came, looking for captives to sell in Peru.
+Easter Island was not the only island to suffer but it was the hardest hit because it was closest to the South American coast.
+Eight ships arrived to Easter Island in December 1862.
+About 80 seamen assembled on the beach while trade goods such as necklaces, mirrors and other items were spread out.
+At a signal, guns were fired and islanders were caught, tied up, and carried off to the ships.
+At least ten Rapanui were killed.
+A second and third landing was attempted in the following days, but defensive measures forced a retreat back to the ships.
+More than 1400 Rapanui islanders were kidnapped, about half of the island's population.
+Some were sold in Peru as domestic servants; others for manual labor on the plantations.
+Food was inadequate and discipline harsh; medical care was virtually non-existent.
+Islanders sickened and died.
+As word of the activities of the slavers spread, public opinion in Peru became hostile to this trade in human beings; newspapers wrote angry editorials.
+International protests erupted, escalated by Bishop Florentin-Étienne Jaussen of Tahiti, and the French Government and missionary societies protested.
+Convinced that the entire "immigration scheme" was damaging the reputation of Peru in the eyes of the rest of the world, the Peruvian Government announced that they would henceforth "prohibit the introduction of Polynesian settlers".

 The slaves were finally freed in autumn 1863, but by then most of them had already died of tuberculosis, smallpox and dysentery.
 Finally, a dozen islanders managed to return from the horrors of Peru, but brought with them smallpox and started an epidemic, which reduced the island's population to the point where some of the dead were not even buried.

-The first Christian missionary, Eugène Eyraud, arrived in January 1864 and spent most of that year on the island; but mass conversion of the Rapa Nui only came after his return in 1866 with Father Hippolyte Roussel.
+The first Christian missionary, Eugène Eyraud, arrived in January 1864 and spent most of that year on the island and reported for the first time the existence of the so-called rongo-rongo tablets; but mass conversion of the Rapa Nui only came after his return in 1866 with Father Hippolyte Roussel.
 Two other missionaries arrived with Captain Jean-Baptiste Dutrou-Bornier.
 Eyraud contracted tuberculosis during the 1867 island epidemic, which took a quarter of the island's remaining population of 1,200, with only 930 Rapanui remaining.
 The dead included the last ariki mau, the last East Polynesia royal first-born son, the 13-year-old Manu Rangi.
 Eyraud died of tuberculosis in August 1868, by which time almost the entire Rapa Nui population had become Roman Catholic.

+The Huntwell was wrecked in February 1871, leaving twelve men stranded on the island.
+The Indiaman sank off Easter on March 19, 1872, stranding some 30 persons on the island.
+It was two months before they were picked up by another ship.
+In 1892, when the Clorinda foundered off the island, survivors were stranded for three months.